-The Company is exploring opportunities to convert SugarDistillery & Nutra By-products (waste) into value added
+The Company is exploring opportunities to convert SugarDistillery & Nutra by-products (waste) into value added

-The Company has signed MOU with TANUVAS to develop nutrient richdry fodder block for cattle.
+The Company has signed a MOU with TANUVAS Madhavaram to developnutrient rich dry fodder block for cattle.
 Animal adaptation trial completed.
 Machinerydesigning for commercial production is under progress.

 |Particulars || |

-The total cane crushed by the units in Karnataka was at 17.62 LMTagainst 19.68 LMT in the previous year.
-The average recovery was at 11.35% as against11.15%in the previous year.
+The total cane crushed by the units in KN was at 27.39 LMT as against19.26 LMT in the previous year.
+The average gross recovery was at 11.52% as against 11.72%in the previous year.

-The unit in Sankili generated 364 Lakh units andexported 121 Lakh units as against 321 Lakh unit and 97 Lakh units respectively during thelast year.
+The unit in Sankili generated 317 Lakh units and exported 114 Lakhunits as against 278 Lakh units and 98 Lakh units respectively during the last year.

 Performance Analysis Opportunity & Threats

 Sugar prices are firm both in the international and in the domesticmarkets.
 The higher sugar output in the country may not put the sugar price underpressure due to diversion to ethanol and export opportunities.
-Apart from higher sugar anddistillery revenues the closure of loss making plants in Tamil Nadu the cost reductionmeasures including rationalization of work-force reduction of debt along with theexpectation that there will not be any increase in cane procurement cost is expected tosupport the operating profitability over the medium to long term.
+Apart from higher sugar anddistillery revenues the closure of loss-making plants in Tamil Nadu cost reductionmeasures including rationalization of workforce reduction of debt along with theexpectation that there will not be any increase in cane procurement cost is expected tosupport the operating profitability over the medium to long term.

 NUTRACEUTICALS DIVISION Industry Overview